Koopman Reduced Order Modeling with Confidence Bounds

-$\vec f$ does not directly observe the permutation variables $\mat p, \mat q$.
-For this observable, compute a KMD for each sample of the initial conditions $x^{(s)}$.
-The following sections specify the lambda parameters used.
-When applying the DMD algorithm, we use a delay embedding of the observable $\vec f$ .
-For all simulations, we use a delay embedding of 300 time steps resulting in a data matrix of size $600\times 101$ for the DMD algorithm to act on.
+$\mat f$ does not directly observe the permutation variables $\mat y, \mat z$.
+Table \ref{tab:anharmonic-fixed-parameters-krom} specifies the parameters used in the simulation.
+When applying the Cauchy-Vandermonde DMD algorithm \cite{drmac2019data}, we use a delay embedding of the observable $\mat f$ .
+For all simulations, we use a delay embedding of 300 time steps that results in a data matrix of size $6,000\times 101$ for the DMD algorithm to act on.
 We therefore will be able to compute a maximum of 100 modes.

 Figures \ref{fig:anharmonic-eigenvalues} - \ref{fig:anharmonic-residence-time} show an ablative study where a family of ROMs are constructed using different subsets of the modes.
 It is notable from figures \ref{fig:anharmonic-signal-reconstruction-action} and \ref{fig:anharmonic-signal-reconstruction-angle} that the signal reconstruction gets better when around 50 modes are used.
 It can also be seen from figure \ref{fig:anharmonic-modal-noise} that with a small number of retained modes the modal noise distribution is not Gaussian, becomes more Gaussian as more modes are retained, until it starts approaching a delta functions as too many modes are retained.

 The heuristic in section \ref{sec:heuristic} gives a method of choosing the number of modes retained based on a statistical test that shows how close the modal distribution is to a normal distribution.

 The heuristic dictates that 40 modes (in fact, that number is somewhat lower (see figure \ref{fig:heuristic-anharmonic}) is the minimum number of modes that can be used for the model, as this is where the modal noise becomes approximately Gaussian.

 Figure \ref{fig:anharmonic-error} shows the error of the ROM's prediction vs. the number of modes used in the model.
 The error of the reconstruction does not, however, reflect the accuracy of the ROM prediction.
 Namely, the ROM has been computed from a noisy signal, and thus the representation with a full number of modes subsumes noise into coherent modal dynamics.
 Residence times for the different ROMs are given in figure \ref{fig:anharmonic-residence-time}.